Aura-healthcare/Aura_gitbook/global-architecture.md

 ### Phases

 We have to consider two differents phases in the product lifecycle:

-* **training phase**: A first short phase where patient physiological data are sent to the Cloud in order to train machine learning algorithms.
+* **training phase**: A first short phase where patient physiological data are sent to the Cloud in order to train a machine learning algorithms.
+The personnalized resulting configuration is then updated on an Aura device embed algorithm.
-* **monitoring phase: **
+* **monitoring phase: **A second phase where patient physiological data are received by the Aura device embed algorithm and processed without remote connection.

 ### Design